logicmd/mystique/readme.txt

 CHANGE LOG:

+  5, 5,2012,  3.3.1    - fixed an issue from 3.3 in the Ads module
+                       - widget / tabs: fixed a bug in the show-more control
+                       - widget / archives, calendar: fixed a problem with CPT queries that affected other plugins
+                       - improved background color/image controls inside the live design preview

+  30,4,2012,  3.3      - added featured posts source to "Photo Gallery", and renamed the gallery to "Featured Content"
+                       - disabled meta section on all post types that have comments disabled, except "posts"
+                       - added template files for image and generic attachments
+                       - improved form field dependency API
+                       - disabled the_content filter from post content requests outside the main loop to accommodate buggy plugins
+                       - applied arrows to first level of the main menu as well
+                       - only translation headers are now parsed on the welcome settings page to avoid insufficient memory issues
+                       - disabled ajax navigation for the theme settings panel
+                       - changed color picker, you can now deselect the background color :)
+                       - fixed an issue with relative time on MU

+ 28,3,2012,  3.2.9.3   - widget / posts: fixed widget title not showing
+                       - removed some PHP < 5 compat code which caused server errors on some 5.4 setups
+                       - added Chinese and Japanese translations, tx to Laycher and yast

  23,2,2012,  3.2.9.2   - disabled the EXTEND feature (too many people getting server errors because of host restrictions);
                          if you want it, just create the child theme yourself...